Jamie Raskin's Low Opinion of Women

 Republicans in Congress remain sharply divided over Trump’s plan.
 GOP critics argue the plan threatens NATO’s existence and violates international law.
 Senate Minority Leader Mitch McConnell (R-KY) characterized the plan as “an unprecedented act of strategic self-harm” that would “shatter the trust of allies” and be “more disastrous for Trump’s legacy than the chaotic withdrawal from Afghanistan.”

-Senate Armed Services Committee Chair Roger Wicker (R-MS) said the issue “should be dropped” after meeting with Danish officials, according to ABC News.
+Senate Armed Services Committee Chair Roger Wicker (R-MS) said the issue “should be dropped” after meeting with Danish officials, according to ABC News

 Rep. Don Bacon (NE-2), who is retiring soon, called the plan “the dumbest thing I’ve ever heard” and “utter buffonery.”

-Trump has not indicated whether he would resort to a miltiary invasion of Greenland, an idea Bacon criticized.
+Trump has not indicated whether he would resort to a military invasion of Greenland, an idea Bacon criticized.
 “If we invade Greenland, I’m going to lean towards voting to impeach the president,” he said, also noting that “Greenland is a NATO ally.
 Denmark is one of our best friends.”

 Sens.
 Thom Tillis (R-NC) and Lisa Murkowski (R-AK) traveled to Copenhagen, Denmark, to reassure Danish officialls that they will fight the attempt to acquire Greenland.
 Tillis said Trump’s tariffs were “bad for America, bad for American businesses, and bad for America’s allies” and called Trump’s advisors “beyond stupid.”
 He further suggested that if Trump used the military, there would be enough numbers in Congress to pass a war powers resolution blocking the move.

-Murkowski said the tariffs were “unnecessery, punitive, and a profound mistake.”
+Murkowski said the tariffs were “unnecessary, punitive, and a profound mistake.”
 The lawmaker recently introduced legislation barring the Defense and State Departments from using funds for military action against NATO member nations, The Hill reported.

 Rep. Randy Fine (FL-6) introduced the “Greenland Annexation and Statehood Act” to authorize Trump to take “such steps as may be necessary” to annex the nation.
-He told Fox News, “I think the best way to aquire Greenland is voluntarily.”
+He told Fox News, “I think the best way to acquire Greenland is voluntarily.”

 Sen. Tom Cotton (R-AR) said the move would “secure vital strategic interests” and also pointed out the Russian and Chinese threat.

-Several polls show a majority of Americans opposing the Greenland acquisition.
+Several polls show that a majority of Americans oppose the acquisition of Greenland.

 A Reuters/Ipsos poll showed that only 40 percent of Republicans approve of the Greenland plan.
 A CNN poll puts it at about 50-50 among Republican voters.